AnamariaGM/AWS-EKS-Smart-Home-Services-Deployment/README.md

 📷 - Remember to take a screenshot for your solutions file

+### Extension exercise

+In the exercise you deployed your first NGINX cluster to EKS.

+In the extension its time to try and deploy the bookstore frontend and bookstore backend API that you were working on yesterday to your cluster on EKS.

 ## Tearing things down

 It's worth renewing the AWS credentials before you destroy just in case they might have expired prior to you running destroy.